WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 | Coinjoin time preference   | hours | hours | weeks |
 | Anonymity score target | random between 30 and 50 | 10 | 5 |

-### What does the `Auto-start coinjoin threshold` mean in the coinjoin settings?
+### What does the `Stop coinjoin threshold` mean in the coinjoin settings?

-It is the amount at which your funds will automatically participate in coinjoin in the background.
+It is the amount at which your wallet will automatically stop coinjoining if it gets below this.

-If the non-private wallet balance is less than this amount coinjoin will not automatically start.
-A use case is that it might not be economical to coinjoin with this non-private amount (fee amount compared to coinjoin amount).
+A use case is that it might not be economical to coinjoin with this amount (fee amount compared to coinjoin amount).

-For example, if the non-private balance is 0.005 BTC and the `Auto-start coinjoin threshold` is 0.01 BTC, the user will have to manually press Play to start coinjoining.
+For example, if the balance is 0.005 BTC, `Automatically start coinjoin` is enabled and the `Stop coinjoin threshold` is 0.01 BTC, the user will have to manually press Play to start coinjoining.
-The default Auto-start coinjoin threshold is 0.01 BTC.
+The default _Stop coinjoin threshold_ is 0.01 BTC.

 ![Auto-start coinjoin threshold](/AutoStartCoinjoinThreshold.png "Auto-start coinjoin threshold")